BlackFoundry/QuadraticConverter/README.md

 ## Changes

+- **0.5.7**
+  - Improved behavior when glyph has both contours and components
 - **0.5.6**
   - Added option to subdivide the smooth segments by arc-length (enabled by default)
 - **0.5.5**
-  - The contours are correctly orderer for the hinting to perform correctly.
+  - The contours are correctly orderer for the hinting to perform correctly
 - **0.5.4**
   - Converting a UFO will create a new UFO.
-Converting a non-UFO modifies it in place.
+Converting a non-UFO modifies it in place
-  - In any case, the original contour is saved in the layer *Cubic contour*.
+  - In any case, the original contour is saved in the layer *Cubic contour*
-  - New control for the minimum length of a quadratic segment.
+  - New control for the minimum length of a quadratic segment